 Supervision that Goes Beyond Supervising

 I want to find out how you’re oriented to the world and to learning.

-I typically have my intern candidates do a brief Enneagram test to get an idea of how we might work together.
+I typically have my associate candidates do a brief Enneagram test to get an idea of how we might work together.
 We spend time gaining understanding of what each of us expects from the other, and go over paperwork, reporting, all the nuts and bolts.

 Supervision is a developmental process.